 Based in Canada, Cozey crafts furniture that comes in a box so it can be shipped easier and quicker.
 It’s also purposefully designed to be assembled and disassembled easily without any tools - this means as you move, Cozey’s furniture can easily move with you.
 If you redecorate or have a change of scenery, its furniture is built to adapt with easy-to-change upholstery covers so you can refresh your space without needing to break the bank on new furniture.
 Cozey offers sofas, chairs, and storage as well as accessories like pillows.

-New York City-based Akron St makes thoughtful designed hardwood furniture for “everyday living.”
-Aimed at millennial city-based consumers, who its research says move on average every two years, Akron St aims to make pieces that can make spaces — or even cities — feel like home.
-Founded in 2015, Akron St sold out its first batch of products on Craigslist and has now expanded into selling a range of furniture including beds, tables, and chairs — all of which are made from solid wood.
+New Chicago-based Interior Define makes thoughtful designed hardwood furniture for “everyday living.”
+Aimed at millennial city-based consumers, who its research says move on average every two years, Interior Define t aims to make pieces that can make spaces — or even cities — feel like home.
+Founded by Rob Royer in 2014, Interior Define began redefining how people buy sofas — offering fully customizable, made-to-order furniture that blends online convenience with boutique showroom experiences and has now expanded into selling a range of furniture including beds, tables, and chairs — all of which are made from solid wood.

-Article’s mission is to make great, stylish furniture long-lasting and well-priced.
-Since its launch in 2013 it has delivered its furniture pieces to more than a quarter of a million North American homes and businesses.
-Article understands that consumers don’t wait to wait months for new furniture to arrive and it aims to get most orders from its warehouse to your front door in two weeks or less.
+Medley’s mission is to make great, stylish furniture long-lasting and well-priced.
+Since its launch in 2005 it has delivered its furniture pieces to thousands of North American homes and businesses.
+Medley understands that consumers don’t wait to wait months for new furniture to arrive and it aims to get most orders from its warehouse to your front door in two weeks or less.
 It supplies a wide range of furniture from sofas, tables, and chairs to bedroom staples like beds and dressers.
-Article delivers across the US and Canada for a flat rate of $49.
+Medley delivers across the US (except for Hawaii and Alaska) for a flat rate of $175, depending on your location.

 For more direct-to-consumer furniture brands, check out our brand directory listings.